 You are bringing the IBWSS show to London, why and why now?

-It is time, we made private label and bulk trade a norm.
-London being the most important market for private label and bulk trade, we decided to make London our host city for Europe.
-After getting a great response for our bulk wine show in USA which is held in San Francisco, (the latest being in July) we see that buyers want to explore more options when they select their private label and bulk supply partners.
+It is time, we made a private label and bulk trade a norm.
+London is the most important market for private label and bulk trade, we decided to make London our host city for Europe.
+After getting a great response for our bulk wine show in the USA which is held in San Francisco, (the latest being in July) we see that buyers want to explore more options when they select their private label and bulk supply partners.

 The UK is one of the leading store-owned and private label markets, so it was a no brainer that we provide the platform to connect these buyers to top class suppliers from all over the world who are ready to offer private label services and understand what it takes in being a private label supply partner and help the buyer build their brand.